insulin load = total carbohydrates – fibre + 0.56 x protein

 I’m never going back, so thank you!

 This is Patricia’s “before photo.”
-You can see a ‘puffiness’ in her face characteristic of insulin resistance and hyperinsulinemia, which causes fluid retention.
-I showed this photo to my 12 year old daughter who said “that’s how you used to look.”
-Thanks dear… I think.
+You can see a ‘puffiness’ in her face, characteristic of insulin resistance and hyperinsulinemia, which causes fluid retention.
+I showed this photo to my 12-year-old daughter, who said, “that’s how you used to look.”

 I started at around 80g per day.
 As I decreased it, my blood sugars improved.

 At this point my fasting blood glucose run at 65 – 75 mg/dL with an insulin load around 50g per day or so.

 As mentioned by my daughter, this is me before and after trying out my low insulin load, high nutrient density foods.
 I don’t think my hair moved in the 18 months between when these work profile photos were taken, but some inflammation and weight certainly did.
 My family assures me that at my worst I was bigger and unhealthier looking than the photo on the left!

 The photo below on the left is my daughter’s “before photo” after spending 9 months in a high insulin environment.
 Children born to mothers who are type 1 diabetic and dosing with lots of insulin tend to be delivered early via C-section due to their excessive size caused by the high levels of insulin from the mother.
 The photo on the right is her twelve years later, all grown up!

 The photos below are the same child, “JL,” who was one of the first type 1 diabetic children to receive insulin treatment in 1922.
 Without insulin he’s wasting away, literally eating his own fat and muscle, unable to metabolise carbohydrates.
 Two months later the photo on the right shows that he’s been able to make a full recovery with insulin injections.

 The photo below is of another Type 1 sufferer before and after receiving exogenous insulin.